In this Article

-Nutrition is an essential part of the development of your baby, a lot can depend on their nutritional intake.
-This is especially true when they are still too young to feed themselves and their immune system and organs are still too undeveloped for them to eat a lot of food that is otherwise considered healthy.
-Hence, caution is recommended before you could feed any new food items to your little one.
+Nutrition is an essential part of your baby’s development as a lot can depend on his nutritional intake.
+This is especially true if your baby is still too young to feed himself and his immune system and organs are still too underdeveloped for him to eat food that is considered healthy.
+Hence, it is best to proceed with caution when introducing new foods to your little one.

 Tea is considered a healthy part of any diet.
-It can be rich in minerals, antioxidants and have calming properties.
-Chamomile tea is one of the most popular healthy teas available in the market today.
-The question here though is, while chamomile tea is safe and healthy for a fully-grown adult, is it safe for babies?
+It is rich in minerals and antioxidants and has calming properties.
+Chamomile tea is one of the most popular and healthy teas available in the market today.
+The question here, however, is – while chamomile tea is safe and healthy for a fully-grown adult, is it safe for babies?

-Made from dried chamomile flowers, chamomile tea is considered one of the healthiest forms of tea on the planet.
-It is known to help soothe nerves, calm you down, settle digestive issues and alleviate a sore throat.
+Made from dried chamomile flowers, chamomile tea is considered to be one of the healthiest forms of tea available.
+It is known to help soothe nerves, calm you down, settle digestive issues, and better a sore throat.
 Dried chamomile can, in fact, be used to make oils and compresses that are used to combat anxiety and sleeplessness.
 The use of chamomile as medicine is so ancient that it can be traced back to the pharaohs of the Egyptian empire.

-When Can You Introduce Chamomile Tea to Baby?
+When Can You Introduce Chamomile Tea to Your Baby?

-Chamomile tea is full of rich minerals and antioxidants that are great for our bodies but when you consider a baby.
-Chamomile has a unique characteristic; it is commonly used to help combat colic in your little ones.
-This being said, doctors recommend you introduce chamomile to your children only after the age of 6 months and that you start them off with extremely small doses.
+Chamomile tea is full of rich minerals and antioxidants that are great for our bodies, but when it comes to your baby, chamomile has a unique characteristic – it is commonly used to help combat colic in babies.
+That said, doctors recommend that you introduce chamomile to your children only after the age of 6 months and that you start them off with extremely small doses.

 Nutritional Value of Chamomile Tea

-One of the most important points to consider when adding anything to a diet for your baby is nutrition and chamomile is packed with nutritional goodness.
+One of the most important points to consider when adding anything to your baby’s diet is nutrition, and chamomile is packed with nutritional goodness.

-- Chamomile tea has small doses of numerous essential vitamins like vitamin A.
+- Chamomile tea has small doses of essential vitamins like vitamin A.

-- Chamomile has properties that are anti-bacterial, anti-inflammatory, anti-allergenic, anti-pyretic and is a great immunity-booster.
+- Chamomile has properties that are anti-bacterial, anti-inflammatory, anti-allergenic, antipyretic, and it is a great immunity booster.

 Amazing Benefits of Chamomile Tea for Infants

-Chamomile tea has a lot of immense benefits for both adults and children.
+Chamomile tea has immense benefits for both adults and children.
 Here are a few of the amazing benefits of chamomile tea for babies: